 There are always a few words in any foreign language that pop up in multiple uses, and when you try to translate literally, you have a hard time understanding what it really means.”Ya” has been one of those words for me in Spanish.

 When you first learn about “ya” it’s pretty straight forward.
 It means “already”, so “ya comí desayuno” means “I already ate breakfast”.
 Great.
 Got it.
-But “ya” also shows up in a number of other context where “already” just doesn’t fit well …
+But “ya” also shows up in a number of another context where “already” just doesn’t fit well …

 Check out the following examples to see all the different meanings we can make in Spanish with this little two-letter word …

-1. Express Frustration / Exclimations
+1. Express Frustration / Exclamations

 ¡Basta ya! = Enough already!